 Being VAT registered means you can reclaim VAT on purchases that you have been charged VAT on.
-Most contractors take advantage of the Flat Rate VAT Scheme which is provided by the government to help simplify taxes.
-This means you charge VAT on your invoices at the prevailing rate (20% in 2014) but pay back HM Revenue and Customs at a lower rate.
-This rate depends on your job type.
-For example as an IT contractors you repay HMRC at 14.5%, however will only pay 13.5% in year one due to the first year 1% discount, with the difference as extra profit for the contractor.
+Most contractors take advantage of the Flat Rate VAT Scheme, which is provided by the government to help simplify taxes.
+This means that you charge VAT on your invoices but pay back a lower rate.

-Once you start contracting through your own limited company you simply invoice your end client at the end of each job and then complete a simple spreadsheet each month – our clients use a simple bookkeeping spreadsheet which takes then on average approximately 15 – 20 minutes of administration work a month.
+Once you start contracting through your own limited company, you simply invoice your end client at the end of each job.
+You then complete a simple spreadsheet each month, which shouldn’t take more than a few minutes of your time each month.

-You will then need to decide on appointing the right accountant for you.
-An accountant will help you through the tax minefield and also prepare and submit your annual accounts.
-SJD are the UK’s largest provider of fixed fee, limited company accountancy services to contractors.
-We offer all clients:
+You then need to decide on appointing a contractor accountant that is right for you.
+SJD Accountancy is the UK’s largest provider of fixed fee, limited company accountancy services to contractors.
+We offer our clients:

 - Access to their own dedicated accountant – No call centres, no outsourcing, no automated call handling.
-Simply telephone, email or meet your own dedicated accountant*.
+Simply telephone, email, or arrange a face-to-face meeting.

-- Our Customer Promise – Respond to any question sent to your accountant or any dedicated department within 24 hours.
-If we need more time, we will update you as soon as we can and we promise to keep you informed of the progress we are making in answering your question.
+- Our Customer Promise – We will respond to any question sent to your accountant or any dedicated department within 24 hours.
+If we need more time, we will update you as soon as we can.
+We promise to keep you informed of the progress we are making in answering your question.

 - Outstanding reputation – We have won more awards for customer service and accountancy excellence than any other firm in our market.

 Our free guide to finding a contract will help you secure your next role.